Powered by WHOOP

 • How can you make it easier for them to share what you need?

-Most revenue generators I observe are working in reverse.
+Most tech sellers I observe are working in reverse.
 They have absurdly high expectations (either their own or driven from the top down), and extremely low standards (because they’re operating in chaos, not clarity—about themselves and their accounts).
 This leaves them feeling frustrated and with customers who don’t see any differentiated value in their approach.

 Feel familiar?